Mean-field optimal control with stochastic leaders

 \subsection{Approximating the mean-field control}

 For the mean-field optimal control problem we would ideally like to apply a similar methodology as for the finite particle system.
-However, to the best of our knowledge no analogous result to Theorem \ref{thm:LieOriginal} giving an explicit representation for the Fr\'echet derivative of the cost functional exists for the limiting McKean-Vlasov system \eqref{eq:BasicMcKeanSDE}.
-In fact, we observe that even applying the Cameron–Martin–Girsanov theorem to derive a reweighting formula for the cost under different controls is not straightforward.
-These complications motivate us to study the optimal control problem of the following coupled PDE/SDE system.
+Such a derivation is indeed possible at the level of the conditional McKean–Vlasov system, as explained in Remark \ref{rem:Girsanov4Vlasov} below.
+Nevertheless, since the coupled PDE/SDE formulation is particularly well suited to the first-discretise-then-optimise strategy used below, we will stick to PDE/SDE formulation and study the optimal control problem for the coupled system

-instead of the McKean-Vlasov system \eqref{eq:BasicMcKeanSDE} directly.
+instead of the McKean-Vlasov system \eqref{eq:BasicMcKeanSDE}.
 Here $a := \sigma_X \sigma_X^T$.
-The PDE for $g$ is commonly known as a non-linear Fokker-Planck equation. v Let us note that although $g$ is a solution to a PDE, it is still a stochastic process due to the coupling with $\bar{Y}$.
-In this subsection we show that that for the solutions $(\bar{X},\bar{Y})$ of \eqref{eq:BasicMcKeanSDE}, the conditional law $Law(\bar{X}_t | \mathcal{F}_{t}^Y)$ and $\bar{Y}$ are the unique solution of \eqref{eq:PDE_SDE} (see Theorem \ref{thm:PDE_McKean_Equiv}).
-Since the optimal control problems we consider for the mean-field limit depend only on $g$ and $\overline{Y}$ we can therefore solve them by considering the PDE-SDE system \eqref{eq:PDE_SDE} instead of the McKean-Vlasov SDE \eqref{eq:BasicMcKeanSDE}.
+The PDE for $g$ is commonly known as a non-linear Fokker-Planck equation.
+Let us note that although $g$ is a solution to a PDE, it is still a stochastic process due to the coupling with $\bar{Y}$.
+In this subsection we show that for the solutions $(\bar{X},\bar{Y})$ of \eqref{eq:BasicMcKeanSDE}, the conditional law $Law(\bar{X}_t | \mathcal{F}_{t}^Y)$ and $\bar{Y}$ are the unique solution of \eqref{eq:PDE_SDE} (see Theorem \ref{thm:PDE_McKean_Equiv}).
+Since the optimal control problems we consider for the mean-field limit depend only on $g$ and $\overline{Y}$ we can therefore solve them by considering the PDE/SDE system \eqref{eq:PDE_SDE} instead of the McKean-Vlasov SDE \eqref{eq:BasicMcKeanSDE}.
 As such we will also discuss our numerical algorithm to solve the finitely based optimal control problem under the dynamics of \eqref{eq:PDE_SDE}.
 Throughout this section we denote the collection of all finite signed Borel measures on $\mathbb{R}^d$ by $\mathcal{M}(\mathbb{R}^d)$, and for a measurable function $\varphi$ and $\mu \in \mathcal{M}(\mathbb{R}^d)$ let $\inner{\varphi}{\mu}$ be the integral of a $\varphi$ with respect to $\mu$.